ZaidaTek/ZaidaScope/ReadMe.md

 1) If your Arduino uses an FTDI USB/Serial Chip, you need to **adjust latency from the default 16 ms to 1 ms for best performance**.
 To do this, go to Device Manager, open COM port, go to Port Settings, click Advanced and adjust latency to 1 ms. USB/Serial chip CH340 does not have this issue, but has many COM communication errors at higher sampling rates.

 2) For higher sampling rates you may need to **add a voltage follower to your signal**, especially if your signal is high impedance, because the internal impedance of the Arduino will be very low at higher sampling rates.
 Otherwise, your signal can drop to zero volts.
-See Setup for details on this.
+See below for details on this.